 Sugar Effects on the IMMUNE SYSTEM

-If you think the list and explanations above are way more than you bargained for when it came to eating sugar, I hate to break it to you but that is just the tip of the iceberg.
+The above summary list and explanations that I provided above are just the tip of the iceberg too.
 Sugar causes damage to literally every system or organ in our body, including ones not even mentioned like the liver and kidneys.
-It is also linked to learning disorders in kids, ADD/ADHD and sugar is directly related to cancer.
-The higher the sugar consumption, the greater the risk of cancers.
+It is also linked to learning disorders in kids, such as ADD/ADHD, and sugar is directly related to cancer.
+The higher the sugar consumption, the greater the risks.